Emily Nicolaides upcycles T-shirt waste into an awesome wall hanging for the Bonfire HQ.

 I love so many podcasts from comedy to politics to technology.
 My tried and true go-to podcasts are 2 Dope Queens, Weave, The Daily, Typology, and StartUp.
 Most recently I’m loving local podcast Southern Nightmare and Jen Gotch is OK…Sometimes.

 We are so excited to have this beautiful weaving hanging in the Bonfire HQ.
-Have an idea of something else we could create with our t-shirt waste?
-Let us know!

 To learn more about Emily Nicolaides, you can check out her website or follow along on Instagram.
 If you’re local to the Richmond, Virginia area, keep an eye on her Instagram for workshop opportunities!